arpcard/rgi/README.rst

 This application is used to predict resistome(s) from protein or nucleotide data based on homology and SNP models.
 The application uses reference data from the `Comprehensive Antibiotic Resistance Database (CARD) <https://card.mcmaster.ca/>`_.

 RGI analyses can be performed via the CARD website `RGI portal <https://card.mcmaster.ca/analyze/rgi>`_, via use of a `Galaxy wrapper <https://github.com/arpcard/rgi_wrapper>`_ for the `Galaxy <https://galaxyproject.org/tutorials/g101>`_ platform, or alternatively you can `Install RGI from Conda`_ or `Run RGI from Docker`_.
-The instructions below discuss use of RGI at the command line, following a general overview of how RGI works.
+The instructions below discuss use of RGI at the command line, following a general overview of how RGI works for genomes, genome assemblies, proteomes, and metagenomic sequencing.

 Analyzing Genomes or Proteomes
 --------------------------------------------